 As it turns out, the pool is not for this subdivision in the community but another one.
 Since it was on the MLS, do we have any recourse?
 It was a deciding factor in the purchase.

-A: Just about every multiple listing service document we have ever seen will always have the disclaimer that the information has not been verified and is not guaranteed.
-Given what has occurred the last several years in the real estate market, we have always suggested our readers must take the next step to get all of the information required and make sure they are protected.
+A: Just about every multiple listing service document we have ever seen states the information has not been verified and is not guaranteed.
+To protect yourself, get as much information as they can.

 If the community pool/spa was so important to you, did you get copies of the documents that go with the property you purchased?
 Those documents would outline the association you belong to and would outline the expenses incurred by the association.
 As with any community amenity, those amenities cost money.
 That money needs to be collected from the homeowners in the form of monthly or yearly assessments.

 Review your homeowners association documents to see which amenities are included

 If you reviewed the association documents, you would have seen no expenses for the pool and spa.
 You also might have seen that your assessments were considerably lower than the properties that actually get the use of the pool and spa.